QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 Variation of  $ \vec \mu^R, \vec \theta^R, \vec v^R $ over time  are  symptoms of time inconsistency.

+- The Ramsey planner reaps immediate benefits from promising lower inflation later to be achieved by costly distorting taxes.
+- These benefits are intermediated by reductions in expected inflation that precede the  reductions in money creation rates that rationalize them, as indicated by equation {eq}`eq_old3`.

+### Digression on So-Called Timeless Perspective

-As our subsequent calculations will verify, $ \vec \mu^R, \vec \theta^R, \vec v^R $ are each monotone sequences that are bounded below and converge to limiting values.
+As our subsequent calculations will verify, $ \vec \mu^R, \vec \theta^R, \vec v^R $ are each monotone sequences that are bounded below and converge from above  to limiting values.

 Some authors are fond of focusing only on these limiting values.

-They justify that by saying that they are taking a **timeless perspective** that ignores that the Ramsey planner ignores the transient movements in $ \vec \mu^R, \vec \theta^R, \vec v^R $ that will eventually fade away as $\theta_t$ described by Ramsey plan system {eq}`eq_old9` eventually fade away.
+They justify that by saying that they are taking a **timeless perspective** that ignores  the transient movements in $ \vec \mu^R, \vec \theta^R, \vec v^R $ that are destined  eventually to fade away as $\theta_t$ described by Ramsey plan system {eq}`eq_old9` converges from above.

-   * the timeless perspective proceeds as if the Ramsey plan was actually solved long ago, and that we are stuck with it now.
+   * the timeless perspective pretends that  Ramsey plan was actually solved long ago, and that we are stuck with it.

-The Ramsey planner reaps immediate benefits from promising lower in the future   inflation  by   later imposing costly distortions.

-These benefits are intermediated by reductions in expected inflation that precede  reductions in  money creation rates that foreshadow  them, as indicated by equation {eq}`eq_old3`.

-A government decision maker offered an opportunity to ignore effects on past utilities and to re-optimize at date $ t \geq 1 $ would want to deviate from a Ramsey plan.

 ### Multiple roles of $\theta_t$